Kyle Brotzman

-Kyle Brotzman (born October 3, 1986) is a former arena football placekicker.
+Kyle Brotzman (born October 3, 1986) is an American former professional football placekicker.
 He has also been a member of the Utah Blaze, Jacksonville Sharks and Spokane Empire.

 College career

 He played for the Boise State Broncos.
 A former walk-on, he became the Broncos' starting kicker and punter.

 He garnered second-team All-WAC honors in 2007 and was Boise State's co-Special Teams Player of the Year in 2008.
 In the 2010 Fiesta Bowl, Brotzman threw a fourth-down pass out of punt formation that led to the Broncos' winning touchdown.